arcanecode/VSCode_User_Snippets/README.md

 Please see the [Snippet_Reference.md](Snippet_Reference.md) file, in this repository, for a quick overview of how a snippet file should be formatted, along with a quick reference of variables you can use inside your own snippets.

+## VSCode Settings Sync

+If you have enabled the new feature in VSCode, Settings Sync, then great news!
+User snippets are included in the sync feature.
+So any snippets you create on one computer are automatically propigated to all other computers you have VSCode on (and turned on Settings Sync).
+This applies to Windows, macOS, and Linux.

 ## MarkDown Snippets

 Note that by default, intellisense is not enabled in MarkDown files within VSCode, making them harder to use.
 See the article [Enable_Intellisense_In_MarkDown.md](Enable_Intellisense_In_MarkDown.md) in this repository for instructions on how to enable it.